qwertie/loyc.net/les/index.md

 avgSpeed = (@[miles] 0.25) / (@[seconds] 2.68);
 ~~~

 Every node in a Loyc tree conceptually has an _attribute list_, which is a "side channel" for storing additional information.
-Every top-level expression can begin with a single list of attributes enclosed in `[square brackets]`; the contents of the square brackets are parsed the same way as an argument list.
+Every top-level expression can begin with a single list of attributes enclosed in `@[square brackets]`; the contents of the square brackets are parsed the same way as an argument list.
 For example, in

 ~~~csharp
 @[Foo(), X + 1] ++X;